 Anemone nemorosa ‘Kentish Pink’

 I’m always amazed that Anemone nemorosa doesn’t generate the same levels of excitement as snowdrops.
 These wood anemone offer far more variation – the Austrian breeder Christian Kress has a collection of 140 types – and naturalise well.
-This cultivar is almost white but the backs of the petal-like sepals are pink, so in full sun it looks like a typical, white wood anemone, but when light is low, and the flowers start to close, its appearance changes completely.
+This cultivar is almost white but the backs of the petal-like sepals are pink, so in full sun it looks like a typical, white wood anemone, but when light is low, and the spring flowers start to close, its appearance changes completely.
 In some lights the flowers can appear dark pink.

 Height 20cm.
 Origin Western Europe.
 Conditions Well-drained, humus-rich soil; part shade.
 Hardiness RHS H6, USDA 5a-8b.
 Season Spring.